The only team dynamics tool you need

 As J. Richard Hackman says:

-F4S research has found that homogeneous teams, if they are all motivated in the same ways, will also have the same blind spots, which is when balls get dropped and important things get missed.
+F4S research has found that homogeneous teams, if they are all motivated in the same ways, will also have the same blind spots.
+This is when balls get dropped and important things get missed.

 9. Use the right tools to encourage collaboration